openworm/org.geppetto.docs/source/api-workflows.md

 ==========================

 ## High level workflow
-A basic Geppetto workflow starts by loading a project in the frontend.
-After the project is loaded
+The Geppetto workflow starts by loading a Geppetto project from the client application.
+A Geppetto project links to a Geppetto Model.
+After a project is loaded the model becomes available to the application which in turn can implement specific workflows.
-we can inspect the visual parts of the model through the widgets defined in the project view.
-We can define experiments, run simulations and look at simulation results.

-A **Geppetto application** (former *extension*) can define a custom workflow and components on the frontend.
+A **Geppetto application** (former *extension*) will define a set of custom workflows, e.g. visualize the content of the model, define experiments, control simulations, etc. An application will also define its own user interface reusing any of the Geppetto components or defining custom ones.

-Another (old) way to define custom behavior is through project scripts, which are custom Javascript files which are loaded with the project.
+Another (old and deprecated) way to define custom behavior is through project scripts, which are custom Javascript files which are loaded with the project.

-The workflow is controlled through messages in the frontend.
+The main Geppetto workflow is controlled through messages in the frontend.

 ## Websocket API
 A websocket channel is set up at the client bootstrap.